pachterlab/wompwomp/README.md

 We provide an Docker image for running wompwomp built on [rocker/tidyverse](https://rocker-project.org)

 ```
-docker run -it -p 8787:8787 -e PASSWORD josephrich98/wompwomp:latest
+docker run -it -p 8787:8787 -e PASSWORD=<YOUR_PASS> josephrich98/wompwomp:latest
 ```

-Then vist "http://localhost:8787" in a browser and use username: rstudio, password: PASSWORD (change password as desired after "-e").
+Then vist "http://localhost:8787" in a browser and use username: rstudio, password: <YOUR_PASS> (change password as desired after "-e").

 ## Usage